AdaCore/learn/content/index.rst

     ------------------------------

     Download the contents of the entire website as an e-book for offline reading.
-You can select the following formats: PDF, EPUB and MOBI (for Kindle devices).
+Following formats are available: PDF and EPUB.

     .. container:: frontpage-ebooks